AliceO2Group/ReadoutCard/README.md

 Setup hugetlbfs directories & mounts.
 If using hugepages, should be run once per boot.

 ### roc-status
 Reports status on the card's global and per-link configuration.
 Output may be in an ASCII table (default) or in JSON (`--json-out` option) format.
-Example outputs can be found [here](doc/examples/roc-status/).

 Parameter information can be extracted from the monitoring tables below.
 Please note that for "UP/DOWN" and "Enabled/Disabled" states while the monitoring format is an int (0/1), in all other formats a string representation is used.